quantonganh/blog/posts/2021/01/07/drone-action-condition.md

     - integration-test
     - golang
 ---
+GitHub sends push hook when pushing to a new branch and merging a PR.
+How can we distinguish between them?

-We are running [integration test](../../2020/09/integration-test-golang.md) by triggering a downstream build when a PR is merged into specific branches.
+We are running [integration test](/2020/09/29/integration-test-golang) by triggering a downstream build when a PR is merged into specific branches.
 In the downstream repository, we pull all the docker images which has been built and pushed from upstream.
 The thing is we also used the [drone-convert-pathschanged](https://github.com/meltwater/drone-convert-pathschanged) to [only publish what modules has been changed](../../2020/06/drone-trigger-based-on-modified-dir.md).